samayun/one-click-flutter-install/README.md

 I am using Linux Mint.
 I hope any debian based distro like ubuntu, kali-linux,debian should works by this script.

-If you are using ArchBased distro or other . you can write another bnoring scripts foring this repository.
+If you are using ArchBased distro or other . you can write another boring scripts forking this repository.

 ## Install